 The two major decisions are whether you want to put your pensions into one existing scheme (as I did) or whether you want to put them into something new entirely.
 If you choose the latter, you need to consider whether you’re happy to manage the money yourself or if you want someone else to do it.
 Whatever you do, it’s going to take ages so be prepared…

 There are plenty of firms, including the big financial advisers such as Tilney and Chase de Vere, which are happy to consolidate your pensions and suggest places to where the whole sum can be transferred.
-Profile Pensions*, for example, will even track down missing nest-eggs for you too.
+Pension Bee and Profile Pensions*, for example, will even track down missing nest-eggs for you too.
 Sadly all of the above can be pricey and you should consider the following points before moving.

 1. Is the firm regulated by the Financial Conduct Authority (FCA)?

 To avoid scammers, check your adviser is registered with the FCA here.
 As with any financial offer, also apply the common sense rule: ‘if it sounds too good to be true, it probably is’ ie it’s a fraud.

 2. Will you lose any benefits by leaving?

 Some schemes, particularly older ones, may have valuable perks such as a spouse’s pension or guaranteed payments.
 If you move away, you’ll have to give them up.

 3. Am I going to have a better investment choice or cheaper fees?

 There may not be any point in moving otherwise!